Unified field theoretical approach to deep and recurrent neuronal networks: Discussion

 The analysis of RNNs and DNNs in this manuscript is based on methods from statistical field theory and our results are formulated in that language \cite{ZinnJustin96}.
-It is worth noting that this field-theoretical approach can be connected to a mathematically more rigorous approach based on large-deviation theory \cite{vanMeegen21_158302}.
+It is, however, worth noting that we are actually dealing with multi-variate random variables in $n$ dimensions rather than fields, so that mathematical complications with regard to the latter do not appear here.
+Moreover, the field-theoretical approach to compute the leading order as a saddle point approximation and the next-to-leading order in $n^{-1}$ from the stability matrix can be connected to the approach of large-deviation theory \cite{vanMeegen21_158302}; exploring this link further is an interesting topic for future research.

-The main limitation of the presented results is their validity for networks with large widths.
-There has been previous theoretical work on networks of finite width $n_{\ell}<\infty$ that is, however, restricted to DNNs:~Refs.~\cite{Yaida19_arxiv,Dyer19_1909,Halverson20_2008,Roberts21_arXiv} have presented approaches based on perturbation theory, while refs.~\cite{Antognini19_arxiv,Naveh20_01190} employed an Edgeworth expansion.
-The dynamics of the neural-tangent kernel for deep networks with finite width has been studied in ref.~\cite{Huang19_1909}.
-For specific deep networks of finite width with linear or ReLU activation functions the single-input prior was computed exactly in terms of the Meijer G function in ref.~\cite{Zavatone21_arxiv}.
-The formalism proposed here paves the way for a systematic study of generic deep and recurrent networks beyond the leading order in $n$.
-Computing finite-size corrections in the presented formalism amounts to calculating fluctuation corrections of the auxiliary fields which is a standard task in field theory \cite{ZinnJustin96,Moshe03}.
-It requires the spectrum of the Hessian $\partial^{2}\mathcal{S\,}(C,\tilde{C})/\{\partial C,\partial\tilde{C}\}\big|_{\bar{C},\bar{\tilde{C}}=0}$, evaluated at the mean-field point.
-Such an approach yields small non-Gaussian corrections to the prior that, moreover, depend on $n$.
-The corrections therefore provide quantitative insight into the limits of the equivalence between RNNs and DNNs at finite widths, and offer a handle to study the capacity of a network in relation to its resources, the number of weights.
+There has been previous theoretical work on networks of finite width $n_{\ell}<\infty$ that is, however, restricted to DNNs.
+Two different approximation techniques have been employed.
+The perturbative approach computes corrections where the non-linear terms constitute the expansion parameter; this typically requires analytic activation functions that can be expanded in low order monomials.
+The Edgeworth expansion, in contrast, obtains approximations in the strength of the non-Gaussian cumulants as an expansion parameter.~Refs.~\cite{Yaida20,Dyer20_ICLR,Halverson21_035002,Aitken20_06687,Roberts22} have presented approaches based on perturbation theory, while refs.~\cite{Antognini19_arxiv,Naveh21_064301} employed an Edgeworth expansion.
+These corrections were computed either in the framework of Bayesian inference \cite{Yaida20,Antognini19_arxiv,Naveh21_064301,Roberts22} or gradient-based training \cite{Dyer20_ICLR,Huang20_4542,Aitken20_06687,Roberts22}.
+The dynamics of the neural-tangent kernel for deep networks with finite width has been studied in ref.~\cite{Huang20_4542}.
+For specific deep networks of finite width with linear or ReLU activation functions the single-input prior was computed exactly in terms of the Meijer G function in refs.~\cite{ZavatoneVeth21_NeurIPS_I,Noci21_DTA7Bgrai-Q}.